Sarah Parmor is originally from North Wales, and after going to University in Cardiff to study dentistry, she worked a...

 Some employers may ask for a degree or equivalent in a relevant subject like science, maths, engineering, or environmental health.

 With experience, you could progress to a management role, or work as a consultant in occupational health.
-You could also move into public health or conservation work.
+You could also move into more specialist areas such as public health or conservation work, which may improve your earning potential.